Abdulrahman-Yasser/TIVA-C_CAN_Module_Cheat_Sheet/README.md

             CANMessageSet( CAN0_BASE, 6, TxMsg, MSG_OBJ_TYPE_TX);
   ```
-That was how to initialize and send your first Message over CAN bus</li>
+That was how to initialize and send your first message over the CAN bus</li>
          <li>Update data and send <br>
 This is how to update data and send it